shreyanjoshi/bitcoin_exchange_faqs/exchangefaqs.md

 ## What gives Bitcoin value?
     Bitcoin's value comes from a combination of factors.
 One of the main factors is its scarcity, as there will only ever be 21 million Bitcoins in existence.
     Additionally, Bitcoin's decentralized nature, meaning it is not controlled by any central bank, government, or corporation, gives it value as it is not subject to traditional monetary policies.
-    Bitcoin also has utility as a censorship-resistant form of money, and method of payments allowing for peer-to-peer transactions and cross-border payments.
+    Bitcoin also has utility as a censorship-resistant form of money and method of payments allowing for peer-to-peer transactions and cross-border transfers.
     Furthermore, increasing adoption by individuals, businesses, and institutions as a form of investment and payment method also contributes to its value.

 ## Why should I care about Bitcoin?